musically-ut/musically-ut.github.io/_drafts/not-so-deep-learning.md

 While working on a [recurrent neural network](http://www.kdd.org/kdd2016/subtopic/view/recurrent-temporal-point-process), I ran into several problems while trying to get the model to work with a relatively simple model.
 We did manage to make it work with a custom backend, but the process reminded me how I used to learn things.

-What I would have liked to have are very simple models for which I _knew_ what the solution is and then see if the libraries and the frameworks I employed were indeed diong what I was asking of them.
+What I would have liked to have are very simple models for which I _knew_ what the solution is and then see if the libraries and the frameworks I employed were indeed doing what I was asking of them.

 However, there are two primary issues with classical models used in Deep Learning: